TT2026

 Transgenic Certificate courses now available on the AALAS Learning Library (ISTT members were deeply involved with the writing of these courses.)

-We had so much fun last time, we are doing it all again: a morning of talks by some of our most beloved ISTT members-Guru, Zach Freeman, Tristan Kempston, Masato Ohtsuka and special guest Mark Budde, founder of Plasmidsaurus, a lunchtime workshop on designing animal models and an afternoon dedicated to tech talk.
+Morning talks by ISTT members-Guru, Zach Freeman, Tristan Kempston, Masato Ohtsuka and special guest Mark Budde, founder of Plasmidsaurus, a lunchtime workshop on designing animal models and an afternoon dedicated to tech talk.
+The afternoon Protocol Parade and Technical Roundtable on standard protocols (superovulation, microinjection, electroporation, embryo transfer, cryopreservation, IVF rederivation); 2 focus sessions: One on zygote electroporation/AAV/GONAD and another on Sequencing/Bioinformatics for Genotyping.

 ISTT Educational Initiatives series